All Episodes

 And it's by a guy named Jeffrey Ball.

-I mean, here we, you know, every day we have to listen to what a bunch of stodgy old-fashioned, unhipped, stuck in the mud, creeps.
+I mean, here, you know, every day we have to listen to what a bunch of stodgy, old-fashioned, unhip, stuck in the mud creeps Republicans and conservatives are.

-And yet, as I say, you have a fun time going on, and a liberal walks in and you've just ruined the atmosphere.
+And yet, as I say, you have a fun time going on, and a liberal walks in and you've just ruined the atmosphere because all they bring their misery in with them.

-They're constantly on the lookout for it, and they're constantly on the lookout for villains, and they also bring in all their stereotypes.
+They're constantly on the lookout for it, and they're constantly on the lookout for villains.

 Just a bunch of depressing people trying to dominate everybody's lives by spreading the misery around to everybody else.

-Here's a pull quote from the uh from the piece.
+Here's a pull quote from the piece.

-Another puts the carbon footprint of an average greeting card at 60 times the footprint of an email.
+Another puts the carbon footprint of an average greeting card at 60 times the footprint of an email, one-tenth of the first estimate.

-And another pull quote, it's even crazier to buy said piece of cardstock, drive it to the post office, and have the mail truck it to an airport and then fly it to its destination.
+And another pull quote: it's even crazier to buy said piece of cardstock, drive it to the post office, and have the mail truck it to an airport and then fly it to its destination.

-And all of it in slavish devotion to a hoax.
+They're sitting around thinking about this and all of it in slavish devotion to a hoax.

 We're nearing a rarity, and that is all of the Great Lakes freezing over.